Abdullah Quilliam: Conversion to Islam

 He travelled extensively and received many honours from the leaders of the Islamic world.
-Abdul Hamid II, the 26th Ottoman Caliph, granted Quilliam the title of Shaykh al-Islām for the British Isles.
-The Emir of Afghanistan recognised him as the Sheikh of Muslims in Britain and he was appointed as Persian Vice Consul in Liverpool by the Shah.
-He had contact with English-speaking West African Muslims and toured the region's coastal cities on his way to Lagos to attend the consecration of the Shitta Bey Mosque in 1894.
+Abdul Hamid II, the 26th Caliph of the Ottoman Empire, granted Quilliam the title of Shaykh al-Islām for the British Isles.
+The Emir of Afghanistan recognised him as the Sheikh of Muslims in Britain, and he was appointed as the vice consul in Liverpool by the emperor of Qajar Iran.
+He had contact with English-speaking West African Muslims and toured the region's coastal cities on his way to Lagos to attend the consecration of the Shitta-Bey Mosque in 1894.

-Quilliam's work in Liverpool stopped when he fled to Turkey in 1908 in advance of being struck off the Roll of Solicitors for unprofessional conduct as a solicitor, fabricating details to make a divorce legally enforceable.
-The Muslim community, which believed in contractual divorce, felt Quilliam's conduct was not offensive.
+Quilliam's work in Liverpool ended when he fled to Turkey in 1908, ahead of being struck off the Roll of Solicitors for unprofessional conduct, including fabricating details to make a divorce legally enforceable.
+The Muslim community, which believed in khul' (contractual divorce), felt Quilliam's conduct was not offensive.
 Regardless, in his absence, his son swiftly disposed of the property that had been used as a mosque and Islamic centre.
 Without Quilliam's influence and funding, the Muslim community in Liverpool dispersed.

 He returned to England around 1910 and legally married his second wife, legitimizing their children.
-Going by the name Henri Mustapha de Léon, he founded a magazine, The Philomath, in 1913, then another, The Physiologist, which ran concurrently beginning in 1917.
+Going by the name 'Henri Mustapha de Léon', he founded a magazine, The Philomath, in 1913, then another, The Physiologist, which ran concurrently beginning in 1917.
 The Muslim community seems to have been aware of his former identity, and he frequently spoke at meetings of his British Muslim Society.
-He spent most of his twilight years at Onchan on the Isle of Man, where unlikely rumors of keeping a harem swirled around him.
+He spent most of his twilight years at Onchan on the Isle of Man, where unlikely rumours of keeping a harem swirled around him.

 He died in Taviton Street, Bloomsbury, London in 1932, and was buried in an unmarked grave at Brookwood Cemetery near Woking.
-Prominent Anglo-Muslims Abdullah Yusuf Ali and Muhammad Marmaduke Pickthall (who each translated the Qur'an), along with Lord Headley were later buried near him in the M1 Muslim Section of the cemetery.
+Prominent Anglo-Muslims Abdullah Yusuf Ali and Marmaduke Pickthall (both of whom translated the Qur'an), along with Rowland Allanson-Winn, 5th Baron Headley, were later buried near him in the M1 Muslim Section of the cemetery.